janpaepke/ScrollMagic/README.md

 ScrollMagic was developed with these principles in mind:

--   optimized performance
+* optimized performance
--   lightweight (6KB gzipped)
+* lightweight (6KB gzipped)
--   flexibility and extendibility
+* flexibility and extendibility
--   mobile compatibility
+* mobile compatibility
--   event management
+* event management
--   support for responsive web design
+* support for responsive web design
--   object oriented programming and object chaining
+* object oriented programming and object chaining
--   readable, centralized code and intuitive development
+* readable, centralized code and intuitive development
--   support for both x and y direction scorlling (even both on one page)
+* support for both x and y direction scrolling (even both on one page)
--   support for scrolling inside div containers (even multiple on one page)
+* support for scrolling inside div containers (even multiple on one page)
--   extensive debugging and logging capabilities
+* extensive debugging and logging capabilities
--   detailed documentation
+* detailed documentation
--   many application examples
+* many application examples

 **Is ScrollMagic the right library for you?**
 ScrollMagic takes an object oriented approach using a controller for each scroll container and attaching multiple scenes defining what should happen at what part of the page.
 While this offers a great deal of control, it might be a little confusing, especially if you're just starting out with javascript.